Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 Figure 5.25: Invalid value

+<-------------- multimodal context
+This diagram illustrates the layered mapping of an AUTOSAR ApplicationDataType into an ECU’s raw BaseType representation, showing how physical values are constrained, converted via a CompuMethod, and how invalid values are handled at each layer.

+- Component hierarchy
+  • ApplicationDataType at the top level
+  • CompuMethod mediating value conversion
+  • ImplementationDataType intermediate layer
+  • BaseType providing the underlying numeric range

+- Ports & interfaces
+  • physConstrs of ApplicationDataType (upper/lower bounds)
+  • limits of CompuMethod (mapping domain)
+  • internalConstrs of ApplicationDataType and ImplementationDataType
+  • range by BaseType

+- Data flow
+  • Physical value enters ApplicationDataType
+  • Mapped through CompuMethod to an internal scale
+  • Constrained by ImplementationDataType
+  • Finally represented within the BaseType range

+- Key AUTOSAR concepts
+  • CompuMethod for scaling/calibration
+  • physConstrs/internalConstrs for validity checks
+  • InvalidValue (transparent vs. known)
+  • Layered DataType definitions

+- Scenario
+  • Converting a sensor’s physical measurement into a validated, ECU-compatible integer signal, while managing out-of-range and invalid values. ---------------------->
 The invalidValue can be used in different flavors (also illustrated in Figure 5.6:
 #@Hierarchical
 • [TPS_SWCT_01432] Keep the invalidValue transparent to the sending and receiving software components (cid:100) On the one hand it is possible to keep the invalidValue transparent to the sending and receiving software components.
 In this case the invalidation API of the RTE on the sender side has to be used.
 The receiving software component can either use the data receive status or the DataReceiveErrorEvent respectively DataReceivedEvent to decide about the validity of the received data or the receiving software component can rely on the reception of an initValue as a default value in case of data invalidation.
 In this case the invalid value should (and usually will) be outside of the range limits defined by the compuMethod. (cid:99)()